open-telemetry/opentelemetry-ruby/README.md

 using OpenTelemetry with minimal changes to your application.
 See the [instrumentation README](instrumentation/) for more.

+## Versioning

+OpenTelemetry Ruby follows the [versioning and stability document](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/versioning-and-stability.md) in the OpenTelemetry specification.
+Notably, we adhere to the outlined version numbering exception, which states that experimental signals may have a `0.x` version number.

 ## Who's using OpenTelemetry Ruby?

 OpenTelemetry Ruby is in use by a number of companies, including: